testalliance/zKillboard/README.md

 # Admin account

-Every clean zKillboard installation comes with an admin account, default username and password is `admin`, it it highly recommended that you immediately change this password after you finish your installation.
+Every clean zKillboard installation comes with an admin account, default username and password is `admin`, it is highly recommended that you immediately change this password after you finish your installation.

 Current special features to the admin account: